Teembokeem/WDI_work/work/w01/d04/instructor/tweet_box_lab/README.md

 ### Part 3

-If the user types "Return"/"Enter", have that trigger a tweet.
+If the user types `Return`/`Enter` while in the text area, have that trigger a tweet.
 Only trigger the tweet if the rules from part 1 are met!

 ### Part 4

 When a tweet is triggered, have the content of the text area also appear as a new `<li>` in the Posted Tweets list.

-### Part 5 (Bonus)
+### Part 6 (Bonus)

 At the far right of every posted tweet, have a button labeled "Remove".
 If "Remove" is clicked, it deletes the tweet from the list.